 The IATA Travel Pass is a mobile application that helps travellers store relevant COVID-19 test results or vaccine certificates that will allow them to enter the destination country.

 To enter Singapore for example, travellers have to obtain a negative PCR test result.

 Using the IATA Travel Pass, travellers will be able to share their PCR test results with their airline and at the immigration checkpoints at Changi Airport before entering Singapore.

-The authorities are also currently working on further enhancements to the travel pass, such as:
+The authorities have also worked on further enhancements to the travel pass, such as:

 - Enabling QR code scanning for the transmission of health credentials, and

 - The inclusion of digital vaccination certificates in the travel pass.

 China was among the first in the world to introduce a COVID-19 vaccine passport for its citizens.
 Its vaccine passport shows that an individual has been fully vaccinated against COVID-19 as well as his/her PCR and serology test results.